Manujsharma3107/mini-dwh-sql-etl/README.md

 This project demonstrates a **complete data warehouse solution** for e-commerce analytics, from raw data ingestion to interactive dashboards.
 Think of it as a mini version of what companies like Amazon or Flipkart use to analyze their sales data.

 - Full-stack data engineering: ETL → Data Modeling → Analytics → Visualization
-- Production-ready code with data quality checks
+- Interactive dashboard with filters for deep-dive analysis
 - Star schema design following Kimball methodology
 - Clean, maintainable, and documented code

-- Interactive dashboard with filters for deep-dive analysis
 - Pre-built KPI views for monthly trends, top products, and category performance
 - SQL views for easy querying
 - Export capabilities for further analysis

-- Beautiful, easy-to-use dashboard
-- Click and explore sales data without writing any code
-- Download reports as CSV files
-- See insights like "Which month had the highest revenue?" instantly

 ---